A Lasting Legacy

 The use of PLC in manufacturing concrete decreases CO2 emissions by 10% while still producing concrete with the same amount of strength and durability.
 PLC also contributes to more sustainable construction and cleaner air by reducing clinker production, a by-product of the cement manufacturing and heating process.

-We will continue to pursue new low-carbon cement products as we advance our environmental performance.
+We will continue to pursue PLC cements and supplementary cementing materials as we advance our environmental performance.

 Sustainable construction emphasizes the benefits that flow from the recovery and recycling of concrete for secondary applications.